-The University Libraries respect user privacy and will collect no personal information about you when you visit our website unless you choose to provide that information to us, such as by submitting a question, requesting an item, or otherwise “doing business” with the Libraries.
+The University Libraries respect user privacy and will collect no personal information about you when you visit our website unless you choose to provide that information to us, such as by submitting a question, requesting an item, or otherwise “doing business” with the University Libraries.

-Although we try to protect the privacy of user records (including books and Internet searches), the Libraries may be obligated to release such information to law enforcement agents in accordance with state or federal law.
-Unless otherwise precluded by law, the Libraries will inform library users that their records have been accessed.
+Although we try to protect the privacy of user records (including books and Internet searches), the University Libraries may be obligated to release such information to law enforcement agents in accordance with state or federal law.
+Unless otherwise precluded by law, the University Libraries will inform library users that their records have been accessed.
 Please see Confidentiality of Washington University Library Records for more information.

 The following discloses the information gathering and dissemination practices of the University Libraries for the listed websites and any other servers running publicly-accessible library services:

 Information Collected and Stored Automatically

 We gather and store certain information about your visit to our website automatically, even if you do nothing during your visit but browse through the website, read pages, or download information.
 This information does not identify you personally.
 We automatically collect and store the information usually logged by web servers, such as: the Internet domain and IP address; type of browser and operating system used to access our site; date and time you access our site; pages you visit; and, if you linked to our website from another website, the address of that website.

 We are also implementing Google Analytics and Site Improve to help analyze how users use the site.
 The tools use “cookies,” which are text files placed on your computer, to collect standard Internet log information and visitor behavior information in an anonymous form.
 The information generated by the cookies about your use of the website (including your IP address) is transmitted to these tools.
 This information is then used to evaluate visitors’ use of the website and to compile statistical reports on website activity for Washington University Libraries.